Network modelling of yield-stress fluid flow in randomly disordered porous media

 We solve $\mathbf{F}(\mathbf{z})=\mathbf{0}$ using a Newton-type method with trust-region globalisation, implemented in Julia via \texttt{NonlinearSolve.jl}; the Jacobian is formed by central finite differences.
 Because the system becomes stiff near yielding, we use continuation in the imposed inlet pressure: solutions are computed along a sweep of $p_{\mathrm{in}}$, using the previous converged solution (with linear extrapolation from the last two steps) as the initial guess.
 Convergence is declared when the residual norm satisfies prescribed absolute and relative tolerances.
 The Julia implementation used in this study is openly available on GitHub~\cite{github}.

 Network-model predictions are benchmarked against two sets of fully resolved two-dimensional simulations: the viscoplastic simulations of \citet{Chaparian-Tammisola:2021}, which employ an augmented-Lagrangian finite-element formulation to accurately resolve yielded and unyielded regions, and our own direct simulations in the Newtonian limit.
+These fully resolved simulations provide a stringent benchmark for the reduced-order network model, since the geometry, constitutive law, boundary conditions, and imposed pressure drop are precisely specified.
 Full details of the numerical methodology for the Newtonian-limit simulations, including the discretisation and solver settings, are similar to those reported by \citet{Sutton-et-al:2022}; only the numerical results are presented here.

 For consistency, we adopt the non-dimensionalisation of \citet{Chaparian-Tammisola:2021}, based on the obstacle radius $R$, and denote the bulk Bingham number and streamwise pressure gradient by $(\mathcal{B},\mathcal{G})$.
 Thus,